Tarun-Elango/Cerebral-Sorcerer/README.md

 # Good old-fashioned Neural Networks

-Nothing to see here, just building myself a Neural network library from scratch.
+just building myself a Neural network library from scratch.

-Don't you dare use this.
+Use it at your own risk

 Thanks, <br />
 yours truly, <br />
-Stan.